UVADS/git-basics/01-creating-repositories.md

 git branch -M main
 ```

 4. Next, create an empty repository in GitHub.
 Do not add a README.md file in that process (leave that unchecked).
+You will see prompts for how to:
+    - Create a new repository from the command line
+    - Push an existing repository from the command line (the path followed below)
+    - Import code from another repository
 5. Copy the SSH URL to your new repository, which will look something like `git@github.com:<account>/<repo>.git`
-6. Finally, add the remote origin and push your repo.
+6. Finally, add the remote origin and push your repo using that URL:

 ```
 git remote add origin git@github.com:<account>/<repo>.git